 How To Give A Cat Liquid Medicine

-It can be difficult to give a cat liquid medicine, but with a few tips, you can make it easier.
+It can be difficult to give a cat liquid medication, but with a few tips, you can make it easier.
 We’ll help you prepare the medicine, find the right location, and offer cat control tips to make it go more smoothly.
 Having two people might make it easier, but we have tips for handling wiggly cats solo as well.

 Here are the main steps for giving liquid medicine to a cat.
 First, it’s important to have the right supplies on hand.
 You’ll need the medicine, of course, but you’ll also need a syringe or dropper.
-Draw up the correct amount of medicine into the syringe or dropper before you capture the cat.
+Draw up the correct amount of medicine into the medicine filled syringe or dropper before you capture the cat.

 Once you have the supplies, you’ll need to prepare the cat.
 Gather them into your arms and hold them close.
 You may want to wrap them in a towel to help keep them still or confine them in a small room.
 Have someone else help you if possible.